Core Group Guide

 (10 minutes)

-The Lord will often invite His disciples to embrace a truth, actively trust God in obedience, or change a behavior to live differently.
-The Holy Spirit is the teacher and counselor who will show us how to be loving and trusting disciples together.
+The Lord often invites His disciples to embrace truth, trust Him in obedience, or change their behavior to live differently.
+The Holy Spirit is our teacher and counselor, showing us how to be loving, trusting disciples together.
+Reflect on your time prayer walking together and then seek the Lord for how to live it out.

 Pause to allow each person to create an “I will…” statement as God leads.